 Classroom Subsidies for In-School Programs

 The Ann Arbor Symphony Orchestra has funding available to subsidize the cost of In-School programs at Title I schools.
-These funds can be used to have an Instrument Petting Zoo, Classroom Concert or Conductor Workshop at your school.
+These funds can be used to have an Instrument Petting Zoo, Classroom Concert, Music Mentor, or Conductor Workshop at your school.
 Contact Sarah Ruddy, Director of Education & Engagement, about availability of subsidies.

 Adopt-a-School (Deadline: October 15)

-Through the Adopt-a-school program the A2SO removes the financial barrier to schools’ participation in excellent music programs.
+Through the Adopt-a-School program the A2SO removes the financial barrier to schools’ participation in excellent music programs.
 Recipients of Adopt-a-School funds enjoy a comprehensive experience of A2SO Education Programs during the course of two successive school years.
-Teachers can choose to use their Adopt-a-school funds towards In-School Programs, Youth Concert tickets, or to purchase tickets for their school families to attend Family Matinée concerts.
+Teachers can choose to use their Adopt-a-School funds for In-School Programs, Youth Concert tickets, or to purchase tickets for their school families to attend Family Matinée concerts.

 Past program participants include Bryant Elementary (Ann Arbor Public Schools), East Arbor Charter Academy (National Heritage Academies) and Estabrook Learning Community (Ypsilanti Community Schools).

-Teachers who are interested in applying for Adopt-a-school funds should complete the online application by October 15.
+Teachers who are interested in applying for Adopt-a-School funds should read the program details and complete the short online application by October 15.
 Decisions will be made by November 1.
 Funding will go to schools that demonstrate the most need and that represent diverse geographic locations.
 The number of schools “adopted” each year depends on the amount of funds available.

 “My students really enjoyed all of the programming we have received so far.
 I heard wonderful feedback from parents and families that attended the Sing-Along with Santa, and had many parents express to me their gratitude for the opportunity.
 Most of the families that attended were low income or immigrant families and it was definitely something that they would not have had an opportunity to attend without the grant.
 My students were also thrilled with the Instrument Petting Zoos.
 Preparing for the petting zoos provided me the opportunity to teach about the different instruments of the orchestra and giving them a chance to hold and play those instruments was a great culmination.
 For most of my students, this was their first up close and personal experience with these instruments and I wouldn’t be surprised if many of them ended up choosing their lifelong instrument on that day.”